Skip to content

 This leaves aerial imagery taken by satellites as the best option for viewing & assessing farmlands, as well as viewing the entire farm.

-MapSavvy = Affordable, Multi-view Aerial Imagery for Agriculture & Other Industries
+MapSavvy = Affordable, Multi-view Aerial Imagery Options For The Agriculture Industry

-MapSavvy by USA-based OnTerra Systems utilizes Bing Maps aerial imagery to provide one of the most affordable & effective options for those needing aerial imagery for agriculture applications.
+MapSavvy by USA-based OnTerra Systems offers aerial imagery from Google Maps, Bing Maps & HERE MAPS to provide one of the most affordable & effective options for those needing aerial imagery for agriculture applications.

 What’s compelling about MapSavvy is that it offers the ability to view aerial images in multiple versions, or layers – and it offers the ability to go back in time and look at older aerial images, and then compare them to aerial views of the same farmlands updated by Bing Maps in 2017.

-The multiple image view options offered by MapSavvy allow for comparison of older vs. updated imagery of agricultural lands to assess changes in geography, irrigation, size & path of waterways & much more.
+The multiple image view options offered by MapSavvy allow for comparison of older vs. updated imagery of agricultural lands to assess changes in geography, irrigation, size & path of waterways, and much more.

-When combined with smart, computerized harvesting equipment that can measure crop yields by the acre to analyze high-growth and low-growth areas, farmers can gain valuable insights to improve their operations.
+When combined with smart, computerized harvesting equipment that can measure crop yields by the acre to analyze high-growth and low-growth areas, farmers can gain valuable insights to improve their operations with sources of aerial imagery for agriculture like MapSavvy.

 Interested in learning more about aerial imagery for agriculture provided by MapSavvy?
 Visit: www.MapSavvy.com, or try our Free, 14-day trial.